-8. TREATMENT OF GRADES AND CREDITS, DEFINITIONS AND CONDITIONS calculation of cumulative credit completion percentage as courses successfully completed.
+8. TREATMENT OF GRADES AND CREDITS, DEFINITIONS AND CONDITIONS

+Grades of A, B, C, D and F are included in the GPA calculation.
+Courses for which a student receives a letter grade of A, B, C, D, and P are included in the calculation of cumulative credit completion percentage as courses successfully completed.
 Courses for which a student receives a letter grade of I, IP, N, NC, W, F, FN, and Z will be treated as credits attempted but not successfully completed.
 Audited courses (AU) are not counted into the calculation.